Kyrobi/Cynagen/Wiki_Files/GettingStarted.md

 You won't be able to see your own published items on the market.

-There is a 5% seller's tax and 10% buyer's tax.
+There is a 5% seller's tax.